helenclx/leilukin-site/src/statements/colophon.md

     order: 13
 ---

-Technical information about this website.
+Information about how this website is built.

-## Build
+## Technology
 * Built with the static site generator [Eleventy](https://www.11ty.dev/)
 * Templating languages: Nunjucks and Markdown
 * Code written with Visual Studio Code